Press

 The function of the press is not restricted to selecting and reporting appropriate factual news items.
 Facts float in a contextual ocean that represent the emotional values and the ethical norms of the society.
 The representation of facts is typically (often implicitly) enhanced by the society's values and norms.
 Occasionally feature articles are produced that sketch general trends.
 Using a feature to elucidate intrinsic conflicts of interests is an excellent endeavor.
 Paradoxes and contradictions in the society are even more a fertile source for back ground articles.

-Food prices have been rising for quite awhile now (2008), which produces riots in poor nations.
+Food prices have been rising steadily, which produces riots in poor nations.
 A radio program focusing on Afghanistan interviews a father and adds price increase statistics to illustrate the plight of this person.
 It is not mentioned that the average woman in Afghanistan has 6.58 children and that the 0-14 years cohort is 44.6% of the population.
 The press reported, of course, about the food riots in Haiti, but somehow omitted again the female fertility rate of 4.79 and the 0-14 years cohort of 41.8%.
 These omissions make sense because we do provide help to poor nations without conditions about family planning.
 Or it is the other way around, because these factoids have always been omitted, we do not attach conditions to help out starving nations, thereby increasing the problem.

 Politicians have often maneuvered themselves in parochial, left-right motivated deadlock positions.
 The press is supposed to transcend those paralysis situations and castigate the whole bunch.
 Instead they have equipped themselves also with left-right blinders.